wthrowe/spectre/docs/DevGuide/Brigand.md

 it requires the definition of a new templated struct for every new function.
 Brigand uses a more general notation, known as metalambdas.
-A metalambda is a (possibly nested set of) lazy metafunctions with some template arguments replaced by the placeholders `_1`, `_2`, etc.  These are the first, second, etc., arguments of the metalambda, and will be replaced by the actual arguments when the lambda is used.
+A metalambda is a (possibly nested set of) lazy metafunctions with some template arguments replaced by the placeholders `tmpl::_1`, `tmpl::_2`, etc.  These are the first, second, etc., arguments of the metalambda, and will be replaced by the actual arguments when the lambda is used.
 The lazy nature of the metafunctions prevents them from prematurely evaluating to results based on the literal placeholder types.
-The \ref apply function can be used to evaluate a metalambda with specified arguments, any many other Brigand functions take metalambdas that are evaluated internally.
+The \ref apply function can be used to evaluate a metalambda with specified arguments, and many other Brigand functions take metalambdas that are evaluated internally.

 \subsection metalambda_structure Evaluation of metalambdas